SergeiPatiakin/dobkapapp/README.md

 ## Dobkapapp

-Dobkapapp is a desktop application for automating PP-OPO dividend tax filings in Serbia.
-It can import dividend payout data from InteractiveBrokers activity statements in your email inbox and produce PP-OPO XML tax filings ready to be uploaded to ePorezi.
+Dobkapapp is a desktop application for automating PP-OPO passive income tax filings in Serbia.
+It can import dividend and interest data from InteractiveBrokers activity statements in your email inbox and produce PP-OPO XML tax filings ready to be uploaded to ePorezi.

 <img src = "docs/workflow-diagram.png" width = 442>